Lee University considers limiting student speech on gender

 CLEVELAND, Tenn.
 (AP) — A private Christian university is considering strictly limiting the free speech rights of its students when it comes to sexuality and gender, from how they behave to what they wear and what they can say on campus or even online, according to published reports.

-If approved, the policy presented to faculty and staff at Lee University in Cleveland, Tennessee, last week would not allow students to identify as anything other than their biological sex.
+If approved, the policy presented to faculty and staff at Lee University in Cleveland, Tennessee, this month would not allow students to identify as anything other than their biological sex.
 They also would be forbidden from questioning these restrictions or any other university policy, according to a leaked draft.

+The proposal has sparked criticism from some former students, including the Affirming Alum Collective, a group of alumni from Lee University, who posted on Facebook that they were “deeply saddened and frustrated by the new anti-LGBTQIA+ policies” under consideration.

 “The statement in question does not represent sweeping changes in policy at Lee; it is an explanation of the beliefs underpinning a group of policies that have been in place for quite some time,” the statement said.